Be part of this 700-year-old ancient ceremony

 Set amidst the mighty battlements of this ancient historic fortress, the Ceremony of the Keys is one of the oldest and most colourful surviving enactments of its kind.
 Although the monarch may no longer reside at the Tower, the Crown Jewels and many other invaluable objects still do, therefore its importance is still paramount today.

-Please note that late arrivals will not be admitted.
-The ceremony will conclude at 22.05 hrs (10.05pm) after which all visitors will be escorted to the exit.
+The ceremony concludes at 22:05 after which all visitors are escorted to the exit.
 There are no toilet or refreshment facilities available.